chrisJohn404/ljswitchboard-ljm_driver_constants/README.md

 # ljswitchboard-ljm_driver_constants
-Splitting the driver constants file out of the LabJack-nodejs project
+A library dedicated to the many constants required of cross platform development, the cross platform LabJack LJM library, and the complications of long-term hardware development.